einariii/hello_joe/README.md

 # A repository for code left by Joe Armstrong, the original creator of Erlang.

-Anything you see here I have either found to be either a source of delight, or a source of insight and clarity.
+Anything you see here I have either found to be either a source of delight, or a source of insight: clarity onto a weird world of great code.
 Almost always, it's both.

+This repository is meant to share the joy of Erlang, and to act as an archive for at least some of its teachings.

 **Programs**

-*fav1.erl*
+*universal_server.erl*

 A program that creates a "universal server": a server that can become any server.